 The evening began with bowls of warm chili and trembling, nervous tummies.

-True, my kids had spent the past few weeks in great anticipation of this Chili Dinner and Talent Show, but now that their turn to perform was quickly approaching, they were having second thoughts.
+True, my children had spent the past few weeks in great anticipation of this Chili Dinner and Talent Show, but now that their turn to perform was quickly approaching, they were having second thoughts.

 “What have we gotten ourselves into?” they wondered aloud.
 Their apprehension was palpable.